bechtleav360/e365-application/README.md

 ```

 The generated key files should be placed within the folder `src/main/resources`.
 Configure the path in the
-application.yaml accordingly.   /
+application.yaml accordingly.

 ### Run as Azure Web App

-Configure a new web app and define the  application setting with the Key SPRING_APPLICATION_JSON and the following value
+Configure a new web app and define the  application setting (as Deployment Option) with the Key SPRING_APPLICATION_JSON and the following value

 ```
 {